 Serving ideas

-I like to serve air fried steak topped with compound butter (garlic butter or herb butter), with a side salad and air fryer french fries, but air fryer potato wedges, or air fryer roasted potatoes are also great.
+I like to serve steak topped with compound butter (garlic butter or herb butter), with a side salad and chips or wedges.

-If you are looking to cook sides in the air fryer as well as the steak, just cook them initially for five minutes less than the full cook time, then toss them back in the air fryer to finish cooking while the steak is resting!
+Tip: If you want to cook sides in the air fryer as well as the steak, just cook them initially for five minutes less than the full cook time, then toss them back in the air fryer to finish cooking while the steak is resting!

 Storing and reheating